ISIS in America: From Retweets to Raqqa

-On December 1, 2015, the Program on Extremism at The George Washington University debuted a first-of-its-kind report on American ISIS supporters titled ISIS in America: From Retweets to Raqqa.
+On December 1, 2015, the Program on Extremism (PoE) at The George Washington University debuted a first-of-its-kind report on American Islamic State (ISIS) supporters, ISIS in America: From Retweets to Raqqa.

-To announce the release of the report, the Program hosted Michael Downing, Deputy Chief of the Counter-Terrorism and Special Operations Bureau at the Los Angeles Police Department, and Ambassador Alberto Fernandez, former Coordinator of the Center for Strategic Counterterrorism Communications (CSCC), for a discussion of the contours of the networks of Islamic State (ISIS) support in America, the nature of the ISIS threat in the U.S., and the measures law enforcement officials are taking to address the threat.
-Lorenzo Vidino and Seamus Hughes—the Director and Deputy Director of the Program, respectively—introduced the major findings of the report, highlighting that there is no profile of an American ISIS supporter.
-Additionally, Vidino and Hughes underscored that while ISIS is adept at using social media platforms to recruit new members and spread propaganda, personal, real world interactions remain a key factor in the radicalization and mobilization of American ISIS supporters.
+To announce the release of the report, the Program hosted Michael Downing, Deputy Chief of the Counter-Terrorism and Special Operations Bureau at the Los Angeles Police Department, and Ambassador Alberto Fernandez, former Coordinator of the Center for Strategic Counterterrorism Communications (CSCC), for a discussion of the contours of the networks of ISIS support in the U.S., the nature of the ISIS threat in the U.S., and the measures law enforcement officials are taking to address the threat.
+PoE Director Lorenzo Vidino and Deputy Director Seamus Hughes introduced the major findings of the report, highlighting that there is no profile of an American ISIS supporter.
+Additionally, Vidino and Hughes underscored that while ISIS is adept at using social media platforms to recruit new members and spread propaganda, personal, real-world interactions remain a key factor in the radicalization and mobilization of American ISIS supporters.